lord-vesel/dcs-doc/en/dev-docs/ah64d/comm.md

 ##### UNIT Edit Options

-The UNIT options allow the crewmember to edit how the preset itself is presented on the MPD’s and EUFD.
+The UNIT options allow the crewmember to edit how the preset itself is presented on the MPDs and EUFD.

 ![](img/img-266-1-screen.jpg)